-Charlie is a second year International Relations student and continues this year as our new President, having previously served as the Media & Publicity officer in 2012/13.
+Charlie is a third year International Relations student and continues this year as our new President, having previously served as the Media & Publicity officer in 2012/13.
 Having joined the party in 2010, he defines himself politically as a ‘Bleeding Heart Libertarian’ and classical liberal, with a strong belief in limited government, the free market and above all individual economic, political and social liberty.
-His specific subjects of interest are the Austrian school of economics, the military, and education reform.
 Apart from politics, Charlie is a big Saracens rugby fan, and enjoys world travel and adventure, having recently climbed Mount Kilimanjaro for charity.
 Favourite Rooster House menu?
 Clearly a no.1.

 A third year History student, Harry first got involved with the Conservative Party in 2010 when he campaigned for Roger Gale’s successful re-election in Thanet North, and then went onto canvass for Conservative candidates during the 2011 local district elections.
 He is a strong believer in individualism, free market principles and smaller, more effective government.
 An active member of BUCF, he is delighted to be working on the committee for one of Britain’s most influential and dynamic Conservative Future branches.
 Outside of the society, he has an interest in constitutional issues and the American political system.

 James became interested in politics whilst at university and joined the Conservative party in 2012 due to a strong belief in Neoliberalism/Libertarianism and a desire to reduce the increasing inequalities in British society.
 He is strongly opposed to the European Union and supports limited and local government.
 As a medical student he has had several years experience in hospital placements, and as a result one of his major goals in politics is to change the NHS to a voucher system.
 His major influences are Milton Friedman, Nigel Farage and Melanie Phillips.